 Of course, all of this started with the COVID-19 pandemic and the new coronavirus called SARS-COV-2.
 The CDC (Center of Disease Control) recommends, among other things, 70% or higher alcohol be used to kill the virus (see linked references in sources below).
 That has led to a scramble for alcohol-based hand sanitizers and surface cleaners.
 With such a spike in demand, traditional supply chains were stressed, opening the field for opportunistic players with questionable products.

 What is Methanol?

 Methanol is often called “wood alcohol” because it was originally derived from the distillation and fermentation of sugars in wood.
-Chemically, methanol is very similar to ethanol (“grain alcohol” – more on that below), but those difference are enough to make methanol considerably more toxic.
+Chemically, methanol is very similar to ethanol (“grain alcohol” – more on that below), but those differences are enough to make methanol considerably more toxic.
 There are appropriate uses for methanol, for example in industrial products where appropriate PPE (personal protection equipment) is used.
 Consumer hand sanitizer is certainly not one of them!

 Per the FDA warning, when ingested or absorbed through the skin (!), methanol has been shown to cause health problems “including blindness, cardiac effects, effects on the central nervous system, and hospitalizations and death…”.
 Methanol can also cause other toxic chemicals to be more readily absorbed through the skin.